Facing fury over sex scandals, Australia’s leader fights tears — then retaliates in outburst at reporter

 “These events have triggered, right across this building and indeed right across the country, women who have put up with this rubbish and this crap for their entire lives, as their mothers did, as their grandmothers did,” Morrison told reporters in Canberra.
 “We must get this house in order.”

 During a question-and-answer session, however, Morrison hit back at a reporter who asked whether his job would be in jeopardy if he were the boss of a business facing similar complaints.
-Seeming to go off-script, the prime minister responded by divulging details of a supposed case involving harassment of a woman in a bathroom by someone in the reporter’s news organization.
+Seeming to go off script, the prime minister responded by divulging details of a supposed case involving harassment of a woman in a bathroom by someone in the reporter’s news organization.

 “And that matter is being pursued by your own HR department,” Morrison said, adding that “all of us who sit in glass houses” should not "start getting into that.”